Aliases for USP7 Gene

 GeneCards Summary for USP7 Gene

-USP7 (Ubiquitin Specific Peptidase 7 (Herpes Virus-Associated)) is a Protein Coding gene.
-Diseases associated with USP7 include uv-sensitive syndrome and brooke-spiegler syndrome.
-Among its related pathways are Gene Expression and DNA Double-Strand Break Repair.
-GO annotations related to this gene include transcription factor binding and protein C-terminus binding.
-An important paralog of this gene is USP41.
+USP7 (Ubiquitin Specific Peptidase 7) is a Protein Coding gene.
+Diseases associated with USP7 include Hao-Fountain Syndrome and Uv-Sensitive Syndrome.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and protein C-terminus binding.
+An important paralog of this gene is USP47.

 Deubiquitinating enzymes (DUBs) are a group of proteases that catalyze the cleavage of protein-ubiquitin bonds.
 By removing these modifications, DUBs counteract the activity of ubiquitin ligases, which add ubiquitin molecules to target proteins.